MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-insure.md

 [!INCLUDE[prod_short](includes/prod_short.md)] provides dedicated reports and statistics pages for use in analyzing insurance policies and whether your fixed assets are over- or under-insured.

-For more information about all the built-in reports for fixed assets insurance, see [Fixed assets insurance reports](fa-reports.md#fixed-assets-insurance-reports)
+To learn more about the built-in reports for fixed assets insurance, go to [Fixed assets insurance reports](fa-reports.md#fixed-assets-insurance-reports).

 ### Overview of insurance policies